 Discussion of results and the results themselves should be close together in an Award application.
 Trends that show a significant positive or negative change should be explained.
 Use figure numbers that correspond to the text.
-For example, the third figure would be Figure 3 (See example in the figure that follows).
-The following graph illustrates data an organization might present as part of a response to Student-and Stakeholder-Focused Results.
-In the Organizational Profile, the organization has indicated student persistence as a key success factor.
+For example, the third figure would be Figure 3.
+(See the example in the figure that follows.)

+The following graph illustrates data an organization might present as part of a response.
+In the Organizational Profile, the organization has indicated market penetration as a key strategy.